stark-2000/Implementation-of-Dijkstra-Path-Planning-Algorithm/README.md

     cd Implementation-of-Dijkstra-Path-Planning-Algorithm
     ```

-- Alternatively, you can download the zip file of the repository and extract it to your local machine.
+- Alternatively, you can download the zip file of the repository and extract it to your local machine:
     ```
     cd proj2_dhinesh_rajasekaran
     ```